Lartwel/100-days-of-code/log.md

 **Today's Progress**:  Studied throw the [JavaScript30](https://javascript30.com) tutorials and built the first project "JS Drums" and read for some time at Medium

-**Thoughts:** The 1st project of JS30 was beneficial and easy and I've made a GitHub repo for the projects I am building that are bases on the tutorials.
+**Thoughts:** The 1st project of JS30 was beneficial and easy and I've made a GitHub repo for the projects I am building that are based on the tutorials.

 **Link to work:** [JS30 Repo](https://github.com/Lartwel/JavaScript30) , [Medium](https://medium.com/)